Goechala Trek

 Lunch offers hearty choices, such as macaroni, chapatis (flatbread) with vegetable curry, noodle soup, or chow mein, accompanied by boiled eggs or potatoes.

-And to keep trekkers energized, evening tea or coffee with biscuits will also be provided on arrival at the campsite.
+Evening tea or coffee with biscuits will also be provided on arrival at the campsite.

 Dinner is mainly rice, dal (lentil soup), and vegetable curries, finishing with a cup of hot chocolate or tea.